-In-District and Remote Advocacy are Critical for Reform

-Building and maintaining strong relationships with Members of Congress is essential to achieving your advocacy goals.
+Introduction In-District and Remote Advocacy are Critical for Reform Building and maintaining strong relationships with Members of Congress is essential to achieving your advocacy goals.
 For this reason, engaging with Senators, Representatives, and their staff, should be a top priority for juvenile justice advocates.
 Many advocates, however, worry that their inability to travel to Washington, D.C. frequently, if at all, minimizes their impact on federal advocacy.
-This may be especially true for some in this moment, as COVID-19 halts travel and results in temporary restrictions on visitation to the Capitol and its buildings.

-Don't let this stop you, though.
+Don't let this stop you.
 Advocacy goes beyond face-to-face meetings in DC.
 Federal advocacy starts at home, where Senators and Representatives are elected by their constituents.
 They represent you, and your voice is what is most important to them.
-Engaging with Members of Congress both in-district and remotely is not only more feasible logistically for most advocates, but also provides valuable opportunities to build meaningful relationships with Members and their staff.
+Engaging with members of Congress both in-district and remotely is not only more feasible logistically for most advocates, but also provides valuable opportunities to build meaningful relationships with members and their staff.
+There are still ways to make your voice heard, even if you're not in D.C.

-Advocacy can take place even now.
-With the effects of COVID-19 halting travel for the foreseeable future, it has become difficult if not impossible for the time being to engage in in-person advocacy.
-There are still ways to make your voice heard while social distancing.
 Luckily, we live in an age where many things can be done remotely.
 Just because you cannot meet with people in person does not mean that meetings cannot happen.
 This toolkit includes tips and ideas for advocating digitally and communicating with Congress from home.
+Where to Begin?